 From the outside, it looks like any other home, but when you walk inside, or you look at your utility bills, you will immediately know there is something different about this home.
 Most people have never heard of an ICF house.
-Each ICF piece is like a large Lego block, with 2.5 inches of foam insulation on either side, and 6 inches of concrete in the middle and structural rebar support.
+Each ICF piece is like a large Lego block, with 2.5 inches of foam insulation on either side, and 6 inches of concrete in the middle with structural rebar support.
 This building technique results in a strong, tight, energy efficient structure.
 An ICF home is truly 'set in concrete'.
-The most recent ICF home we built also had an elevator.
-We are seeing more elevators (one in each of our last three homes) and recently solar panels.

 This gives an ICF home some sizable advantages over an ordinary stick-built home.
 Greater energy efficiency.
 More peace & quiet.
 More sheer day-to-day living comfort.
 All wrapped up in a solid, high-quality building package that gives an ICF home an utterly remarkable feel that really has to be experienced to be believed.
 As soon as you step inside, you can tell that an ICF home is not an ordinary house.
 It's not just beautiful, comfortable and quiet.
 You can feel that it's solid, built to last.